Summer Internship in Barcelona (CEA)

 Summer 2018: May 24 - July 29

-In addition to your internship placement and academic seminar, you have the option to enroll in an additional 3-credit elective course, bringing your total potential earned credits to 6.
+In addition to the part-time internship placement, you have the option to enroll in an additional 3-credit elective course, bringing your total potential earned credits to 6.
 You are encouraged to explore the Entrepreneurship: The Art of Creative Business elective course to complement your internship experience and learn more about the entrepreneurial culture in Barcelona.
 Electives meet for 45 hours and run for 4 weeks starting in July to align with the academic study program offered at the CEA Barcelona Center.
 Courses meet at various times Monday-Friday; active learning components required by your courses may be scheduled for Fridays.
 Course options may be limited, as your primary responsibility is to fulfill your internship obligations, which include honoring your employer’s preferred schedule.

 The CEA Barcelona Center offers courses in a range of subjects, taught in English and Spanish, making this program appropriate for all levels of Spanish language ability.
 For students choosing to add the optional elective course, subject areas include: